aaronlonwilliams/DataManagerExports/StandardBase/README.md

 #Standard Base
 Use Agency update to update standard choices configuration in place.
 Otherwise use these for new agencies or set to reject for existing agencies.

+Remove Standard Base for Events for time being